eerkela/bertrand/docs/source/content/implementation/atomic.rst

-Once an appropriate :class:`AtomicType` definition has been created, it can be integrated with the rest of the package by finishing its decorator stack with :func:`@register <register>`, which verifies its configuration and appends it to the registry.
+Once an appropriate :class:`AtomicType` definition has been created, it can be integrated with the rest of the package by finishing its decorator stack with :func:`@register <register>`, which verifies its configuration and appends it to the :class:`registry <TypeRegistry>`.
 Once registered, the type should be recognized by :func:`detect_type` and :func:`resolve_type` using all of its given aliases.
 Any dispatched methods that are attached to it can then be dispatched to pandas by calling :func:`attach`.

 All in all, a typical :class:`AtomicType` definition could look something like
 this: